AstroVPK/kali/README.md

 2. Mac OS X 10.10.5 Yosemite

+  NB: On Mac OS X, Anaconda's matplotlib.pyplot seems to have trouble understanding the tilde '~' character as part of a path.
+So instead of

+  `<libcarma dir>$ python python/DemoScript.py ~/<path to working dir> Config.ini`

+  do

+  `<libcarma dir>$ python python/DemoScript.py /Users/<user name>/<path to working dir> Config.ini`

 You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, cffi & Brandon Kelly's `carma_pack` (optional) installed.
 At the moment, Anaconda Python, Intel C++ Compiler XE, Intel MKL, `cffi`, & NLOpt are required though the plan is to eventually allow the use of g++ etc...
 Brandon Kelly's